404answernotfound/shorthashd/README.md

 [![npm version](https://badge.fury.io/js/shorthashd.svg)](https://badge.fury.io/js/shorthashd)

-Shorthashd is a mini library for generating short hashes from strings.
+`shorthashd` is a mini library for generating short hashes from strings.
 It is based on Daniel J. Bernstein's popular 'times 33' hash algorithm.
 A fork of [this shortHash function](https://github.com/joakimbeng/short-hash) with the possibility to [add base](https://github.com/joakimbeng/short-hash/pull/4/files), born out of the necessity to update and make this utility zero dependency.

 Thanks to @KonkenBonken and @joakimbeng